marbatlle/multiAffinity/README.md

 # Usage
 ## Input
 Before running the multiAffinity, the input files need to be curated to fit the tool's template, consist of: **counts matrix** and **metadata**.
-These files can be obtained from [GREIN](http://www.ilincs.org/apps/grein/?gse=) or from another sources.
+These files can be obtained from [GREIN](http://www.ilincs.org/apps/grein/?gse=) or from other sources.

 ### Obtain inputs from GREIN
 This workflow is designed to work seamlessly with the output created by [GREIN](http://www.ilincs.org/apps/grein/?gse=).
 This is how: